lytedev/lytedev.github.io/content/blog/ecto-reflection-for-simple-admin-crud-forms.md

 Awesome!
 Using this, I can *definitely* construct a basic form!

-Oh, by the way, I'm using [Slime][slime] instead of [EEx][eex] for my templates.
-If you haven't heard of it, you should check it out.
-It makes for very clean template code.

 So, we'll want an admin controller that knows how to add new schema entries generically as well as edit and update existing ones: